dinosaure/cri/unikernel/README.md

   --ssh-seed <SEED>
 ```

-You can change any of these parameters. `tick` is how long we log the given channel
+You can change any of these parameters. `tick` is how long we log the given channel,
-- for instance, 1 day. `remote` is your GitHub repository and you can change
+for instance, 1 day. `remote` is your GitHub repository and you can change
 `nickname` and `channel` as you want.
 You must copy the same `<SEED>` given by
 `awa_gen_key`.
 Finally, you must choose the DNS server depending on the geographic
 position of your unikernel (your `gcloud` "region").